-So far, you’ve learned about four ways of sharing Power BI content.
-In this post, you’ll learn about another method of sharing which is named Embed in SharePoint online.
+In this article, you’ll learn about another method of sharing called Embed in SharePoint online.
 Embedding in SharePoint online is an excellent method to share Power BI content through a SharePoint portal.
 Because Power BI and Office 365 accounts are bound to each other, this method of sharing is prevalent for SharePoint users.
 You can use SharePoint as a portal for users to refer to it.
-Power BI content then can be easily shared through that portal with Office 365 users.
+Power BI content can then be easily shared with Office 365 users through that portal.
 If you like to learn more about Power BI, read Power BI from Rookie to Rock Star book.

 How to Embed in SharePoint Online

-To use this method, you need to have a Power BI report published in the service.
+To use this method, you must have a Power BI report published in the service.
 This method only works for Power BI reports (Not Dashboard).
-To share a report with this method, after logging into the service, and opening a Power BI report, you can click on File menu and then choose: Embed in SharePoint online.
+To share a report with this method, after logging into the service and opening a Power BI report, you can click on the File menu and then, under Embed report, choose: Embed in SharePoint online.